bbaltazar/professional-scheduling-platform/CSV_QUICKSTART.md

 │                                          │
 │  📋 CSV Format:                          │
 │  ┌────────────────────────────────────┐ │
-│  │ name,email,phone                   │ │
+│  │ name,phone,email                   │ │
-│  │ John Smith,john@example.com,555-..│ │
+│  │ John Smith,555-0100,john@example..│ │
 │  └────────────────────────────────────┘ │
 │                                          │
+│  • Name is required                      │
-│  • Email is required                     │
+│  • Phone is required (10 digits)         │
-│  • Name & phone are optional             │
+│  • Email is optional                     │
 │  • Header row is optional                │
 │  • Duplicates will be skipped            │
 │                                          │